jjhosker/stat6306introdatascience/READMESAV.md

 ## Authors: Jim Hosker and Sam Coyne

 # Introduction
 ### This repository for this case study accomplishes data cleaning, graphing, and analysis.
-Most of the analysis was conducted in R Studio.
-This analysis was performed using R version 3.3.2.
+Most of the analysis was conducted in R Studio (version 3.3.2) with the remainder in SAS on-demand (version 3.4) and Python (version 3.6.0).
 The purpose of this case study is to complete several analyses that touch on all aread covered in the course "Doing Data Science".

 # Running R Code
 ### 1. To run this R-code, download and clone this GitHub directory:  [\textcolor{blue}{https://github.com/jjhosker/CaseStudy2}](https://github.com/jjhosker/CaseStudy2.git).
-Check to insure the following files are downloaded and located in the directories indicated.
+Check to ensure the following files are downloaded and located in the directories indicated.
 The two main files to execute are RMakefile_CaseStudy2.R for the analysis and CaseStudy2PDF.Rmd to generate the PDF file.
 ####     - RMakefile_CaseStudy2.R found in the Analysis sub-directory.
 ####     - Makefile_GatherData.R found in the Analysis/Data sub-directory.
 ####     - RFunctions_CaseStudy2.R found in the Analysis sub-directory.